trigal2012/AndroidNanoDegree/README.md

 1. key learnings:
     * create more sophisticated xmls to include buttons and other items users can interact with
     * start learning java and writing backend logic to generate the desired results based on user actions
-2. Your Design must include:
+2. The Design must include:
     * The chosen game has either multiple amounts of points that can be scored, as in american football, or multiple important metrics to track, such as fouls, outs, and innings in baseball.
     * App is divided into two columns, one for each team.
     * Each column contains a large TextView to keep track of the current score for that team.